cardillan/mindcode/README.markdown

 Alternatively, you can download the command-line compiler and use Mindcode [from within an IDE](doc/syntax/TOOLS-IDE-INTEGRATION.markdown).

+### Support mods

+Mindcode can interface with the [Mlog Watcher mod](/doc/syntax/TOOLS-MLOG-WATCHER.markdown) to inject the compiled code into selected processor in Mindustry World directly, witthout having to use a clipboard.

+The [Mlog Assertions mod](https://github.com/cardillan/MlogAssertions), available for Mindustry 7, allows efficient [array-bounds checking](/doc/syntax/SYNTAX-5-OTHER.markdown#option-boundary-checks) for both internal and external arrays, making this kind of bugs easier to detect.

 ## Mindustry Logic References

 If you don't know much about Mindustry Logic, you can read more information about it here: